We should not let our fears hold us back from pursuing our hopes.

 John F. Kennedy

-Let’s think about this, for starters.
-When you are looking for galleries, you’ve got your hopes up naturally.
-And in the process, your emotions, whether enthusiasm or desperation, can cause you to lower your guard, which is dangerous.
+Let’s consider this, for starters.
+When looking for galleries, you naturally have high hopes.
+In the process, your emotions, whether enthusiasm or desperation, can cause you to lower your guard, which is dangerous.

 The more you crave recognition from a gallery, the more you need to keep up your guard and awareness of the situation.
-Unsavory individuals with ill intent know how to use your emotions against you.
-You’re only defense is self-awareness and knowledge because such situations are always a real possibility.
+Unsavory individuals with ill intent know how to use their emotions against them.
+Your only defense is self-awareness and knowledge because such conditions are always possible.

 Stay Calm and Avoid Seductive Come-ons.

-Unfortunately, some sophisticated operators use their insights on artists’ hopes to prey on artists’ eagerness to establish their reputation.
+Unfortunately, some sophisticated operators use their insights into artists’ hopes to prey on artists’ eagerness to establish their reputations.
 Vanity galleries are an example.
 Never pay to be in a gallery.
 Doing so is more likely to belittle your work than elevate it.

-Vanity magazines are the same racket only in print instead of a gallery.
+Vanity magazines are the same racket, only in print instead of in a gallery.
 There are pay-to-play online galleries to avoid as well.
-My first advice in part one of this series is to research galleries that fit your art.
+My first piece of advice in part one of this series is to research galleries that fit your art.
 But it also means investigating to avoid getting suckered.

-There are far more legit galleries than the few bad actors.
-However, not all are equal business operators among genuine gallerists, which is valuable intel careful research may find for you.
-Just don’t be so eager to get representation that you’re not as thorough in your approach and dealings with galleries as necessary.
+There are far more legitimate galleries than the few bad actors.
+However, not all are equal business operators among genuine gallerists, which is valuable intel that careful research may find for you.
+Don’t be so eager to get representation that you’re not as thorough in your approach and dealings with galleries as necessary.
 You’re all you’ve got to protect yourself.
 Be logical and use common sense.

 It may be fine art, but it’s still a business deal.
 Oral contracts are not worth the paper they are written on.
-You need an agreement that is specific on all aspects of consigning your work to a gallery.
-It must cover payment terms, including royalty percentages and payment timelines and shipping responsibilities, and insurance coverage.
+You need a specific agreement on all aspects of consigning your work to a gallery.
+It must cover payment terms, including royalty percentages, payment timelines, shipping responsibilities, and insurance coverage.

 You have zero protection without a contract.
-Anyone suggesting anything less than a legally binding agreement is signaling they are unscrupulous or careless.
-Both are red warning flags to stay away, and likewise, if you don’t register a sense of respect for yourself and your work from the gallery owner.
+Anyone suggesting anything less than a legally binding agreement signals they are unscrupulous or careless.
+Both are red warning flags to stay away if you don’t register a sense of respect for yourself and your work from the gallery owner.

 When You Know Your Value, You Can Walk Away